T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 ''''''''''''''''''''''

 If the columns `<name>%d` are real columns on the primary table, saving and delete (=empty string) are done automatically.
-E.g. if there are upto five elements `grade1, ..., grade5` and the user inputs only the first three, the remaining will be set to an empty string.
+E.g. if there are up to five elements `grade1, ..., grade5` and the user inputs only the first three, the remaining will be set to an empty string.

 Column: non primary record